eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 Some ROS 2 CLI tools can be executed without the ROS 2 Daemon.
-In order for these tools to connect with a Discovery Server and receive all the topics information they need to be instantiated as a Server different than the main one, because they are volatile nodes.
+In order for these tools to connect with a Discovery Server and receive all the topics information they need to be instantiated as a **Super Client** that connects to the **Server**.

-We can configure a Discovery Server that is connected to the main Server using a similar configuration file than the one in the previous section.

-* :download:`XML Secondary Discovery Server configuration file <secondary_discovery_server_configuration_file.xml>`

 Following the previous configuration, build a simple system with a talker and a listener.
+First, run a **Server**:

 .. code-block:: console

-    export FASTRTPS_DEFAULT_PROFILES_FILE=discovery_server_configuration_file.xml
-    ros2 daemon stop
-    ros2 daemon start
+    fastdds discovery -i 0 -l 127.0.0.1 -p 11811

+Then, run the talker and listener is separate terminals:

 .. code-block:: console